 EFW data processing chain

 This section is an overview of the EFW data processing chain from raw telemetry (level 0) files to fully calibrated, publicly available level 3 files.
 On a near daily basis UCB SOC received raw telemetry files from the Mission Operating Center (MOC) at Johns Hopkins University Applied Physics Laboratory.
 These were decommutated and turned into time-tagged but un-calibrated (level 1 ADC counts) science and housekeeping data quantities.
 These files were then transferred to UMN SOC where they underwent further calibration.
-This included the application of a rough calibration to attain physical units (such as mV/m) used for the production of the daily survey quicklook plots available at http://rbsp.space.umn.edu/survey/?.
+This included the application of a rough calibration to attain physical units (such as mV/m) used for the production of the daily survey quicklook plots available at http://rbsp.space.umn.edu/survey/.
 In a few days’ time, after official ephemeris data and (roughly calibrated) EMFISIS magnetometer data became available, the quicklook plots were updated to include the more accurate spin-fit survey electric fields.
 In addition, calibrated level 2 files were developed, and these included quantities such as spin cadence (spin-fit) electric fields in modified GSE (mGSE) coordinates (see EFW bookend chapter Section 4), survey cadence (16 or 32 s/sec) electric-fields in mGSE, probe potentials, and estimates of plasma density.
 Finally, in the following weeks or months, level 3 data containing the best calibration available were produced as ISTP-compliant CDF files.
 These files, available at CDAWeb, represent the best possible EFW calibrated data and are recommended for public use.

 Radiation Belt Storm Probes Ion Composition Experiment Science Operations: